-Even with the strictest gym mentality that heavily relies on the “no excuses” poster hanged right above our beds, it’s quite tricky to maintain a physique in a time when going to the iron sanctuary is considered a significant health hazard.
+Even with the strictest gym mentality that heavily relies on the “no excuses” poster hanged right above our beds, it’s quite tricky to maintain a physique in a time when going to our iron paradise (the gym) is considered a significant health hazard.

-Those of us who can’t go a week without pushing our bodies to the limit is probably trying to find the best way to maintain physical performance, but I have to admit, it’s harder than I thought.
-The feeling of breaking your own personal best at the squat rack is irreplaceable, but we have to find an alternative.
+Those of us who can’t go a week without pushing our bodies to the limit are trying to find the best way to maintain our body’s physical performance, but I have to admit, it’s harder than I thought.
+The feeling of breaking your own personal best at the squat rack is irreplaceable, but we have to find an alternative, otherwise it’s back to explaining skinny legs to our grandchildren.

 A lot of fitness enthusiasts who are stuck at home switched over to bodyweight exercises, except those who have all the equipment they need for a proper home-gym training session.
 Not that there’s anything wrong with calisthenics, but how on earth can we maintain our leg muscles without some heavy plates and a bar?
 According to many calisthenics athletes, the answer is bodyweight squats, a lot of them.